+First, what is the geographic location?
+What type of site (city, town, port?)
+How big is it?
+What is unique and valuable as heritage?

+If this town is a World Heritage Site, you can go to the UNESCO website and probably find many documents to download about development, conservation and management plans, and universal value as heritage.

-To provide some context, Zhujiajiao was founded around 1700 years ago during the Qing dynasty, carved around a network of waterways.
-It is characterized by East Asian architecture and long winding streets connected by bridges of all sorts of designs and materials.
+Zhujiajiao was founded around 1700 years ago during the Qing dynasty, carved around a network of waterways (sources?
+Some info is “common knowedge, some info comes from scholarly works).
+It is characterized by East Asian architecture-vague and long winding streets connected by many bridges of different ages, designs, and materials.
 Zhujiajiao stands as an image of the past.
+Add a bit more about the town of the past here.
+Changes over time in size, architecture, population, styles, etc. Cite the sources that you read.

 Today, the town claims to have preserved the town’s architecture from the era of its foundation and proudly proclaims itself an artifact of the past.
-There is a problem here though, however—it is impossible to ascertain the extent of true preservation of the town, as records of the past are not accessible to the public.
-Truly reliable studies on Zhujiajiao’s past exist on Chinese databases that one must pay to access.
-Other information on the town’s culture and renovations can only be obtained by visiting the town and its museums—snippets of this information exist on travel websites and traveler’s blogs.
-The only thing that is certain is that in the past few decades, Zhujiajiao has gone through drastic changes and now modernism threatens its culture and integrity.
+There is a problem here though, however—it is impossible to ascertain the extent of true preservation of the town, as records of the past are not accessible to the public. reliable studies on Zhujiajiao’s past exist on Chinese databases that one must pay to access.
+Other information on the town’s culture and renovations can only be obtained by visiting the town and its museums—snippets of this information exist on travel websites and traveler’s blogs. in the past few decades, Zhujiajiao has gone through drastic changes and now modernism threatens its culture and integrity.
 The desire to capitalize on its historic beauty has overtaken the town.
 As original homes are replaced with shops, real estate firms take hold of property, and daily boat tours take over the waterways, the traditional culture of the town is gradually becoming forgotten.

-We gather evidence of this tailoring to tourists from pictures of the town on travellers’ blogs.
-The following are some of the instances.
+We gather evidence of this tailoring to tourists from images of the town on travellers’ blogs.
+What about other published sources?
+The following are some of the instances of what?.
 A chain fast food, KFC, has plastered its name over a building at the entrance of the town.
 A Starbucks proudly stamps its name and logo over a building next to many shops along a main street.
 By the Lang Bridge, a chain café “illy” has set up shop.
-On the other side of the bridge, a balcony with tables and striped decorations has replaced a traditional building’s structure and windows—it seems to have been converted into a restaurant.
+On the other side of the bridge, a balcony with tables and striped decorations has replaced a traditional building’s structure and windows which seems to have been converted into a restaurant.
 Commercialism has invaded even places with so much cultural importance and is constantly expanding as locals give up their homes to be used for commercial enterprises.
 Change is a constant in this town and construction, a common sight.
 To imagine the village as it once was, one must travel away from the main streets through the alleyways and to the residences to find people living as they may have before.
 Authenticity, ironically, is far from that.